Digital television transition in the United States: Evaluating the transition

 A huge transition with significant impact on consumers that was not until the last moment adequately planned for or coordinated.
 [It was] a transition that led to problems that were largely predictable and one that we moved measurably forward from January to June to the benefit of many consumers.
 But it's not a closed book.
 It is ongoing.
 There are still problems out there, lessons to be learned and a document to write.

 Low-power stations

-In September 2010, the FCC announced a proposal to set a hard deadline of 2012 for low power stations to broadcast in digital, though this deadline was not adopted.
+In September 2010, the FCC proposed the implementation of a hard deadline of 2012 for low power stations to broadcast in digital, though this deadline was not adopted.